UNIT-Electronics/Cocket-Nova_CH552G-Development-Board/README.md

 4. **[Cocket Nova CH552 Examples using SDCC](https://github.com/UNIT-Electronics/CH55x_SDCC_Examples)**: Examples for CH55x microcontroller development in C with the SDCC compiler.
 Covers various topics including Blink, ADC, PWM, Timer, Interrupts, and I2C.
 Updated regularly to improve project development.

-5. **[ue_loadupch_Loader_Firmware](https://github.com/UNIT-Electronics/ue_loadupch_Loader_Firmware)**: A project dedicated to uploading firmware to the CH552 microcontroller.
-Designed for compatibility with the Cocket Nova development board, it features a simple design and uses a USB communication interface, developed with Python 3.9 for use on both Windows and Linux platforms.
+5. **[Cocket Nova Hardware Resources](https://github.com/UNIT-Electronics/Cocket-Nova_CH552G-Development-Board/tree/main/Hardware)**: Explore the hardware documentation, including the pinout, schematics, and diagrams of the Cocket Nova board.
+This section provides essential resources to understand the board's physical design and hardware configuration.

 Feel free to explore these resources to get the most out of your Cocket Nova development board!